40637323/DevOps_Gp5/use cases/use_case_description_for_report_21.md

 ### Level
 User goals
 ### Preconditions
-The system will connect the database successfully.
+The system connected to the database successfully.
 ### Success End Condition
 The analyst will generate a report for the top 7 populated capital cities in a continent as the organization’s request.
 ### Failed End Condition